stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 #### Add to Cart

-Unfortunately, the default add to cart does a redirect directly after adding.
 In case you enable this feature, a JS method called 'enhancedEcommerceAddToCart' will be available.
 Make sure this gets fired after adding something to the cart.
-It is hard to automate this for all shops and overriding the default JS requires us to keep it up to date + it might result in unexpected behavior in customised shops.
+As it requires changes to templates, we only provide the JS method and let you handle the templating and triggers, as every webshop probably differs and it's hard to maintain.

-This could be done by overriding the default `sylius-add-to-cart.js` and add in the `onSuccess` handler:
+The final triggering could be done by overriding the default `sylius-add-to-cart.js` and add in the `onSuccess` handler:

 ```javascript
 enhancedEcommerceAddToCart(gtmAddToCartProductInfo);